dedotdev/dedot/README.md

 ```
 ### Constants

-Runtime constants (parameter types) are defined in metadata, and can be inspect via `api.consts` entry point with format: `api.consts.<pallet>.<constantName>`.
+Runtime constants (parameter types) are defined in metadata, and can be inspected via `api.consts` entry point with format: `api.consts.<pallet>.<constantName>`.
 All available constants are also exposed in the `ChainApi` interface.
-E.g: Available constants for Polkadot network is defined [here](https://github.com/dedotdev/dedot/blob/main/packages/chaintypes/src/polkadot/consts.ts), similarly for other networks.
+E.g: Available constants for Polkadot network is defined [here](https://github.com/dedotdev/dedot/blob/main/packages/chaintypes/src/polkadot/consts.d.ts), similarly for other networks.

 Examples:
 ```typescript